 As the weather gets better the kids want to spend more time outdoors but doing the same old thing each day can soon lose the fun factor.
 Remember to follow your child’s interests and let that lead you to what they want to be doing.
-Here are some of our favourite outdoor activities, which are versatile, Montessori inspired and fun!
+Here are some of our favorite outdoor activities, which are versatile, Montessori-inspired, and fun!

-Going on a nature walk doesn't mean you have to pack up and head for the mountains, nature can be found right on the door step even in built up areas and big cities.
+Going on a nature walk doesn't mean you have to pack up and head for the mountains, nature can be found right on the doorstep even in built-up areas and big cities.
 Instead of rushing everywhere, take it slow, toddlers are especially good at this and will stop and notice the small things like a trail of ants.
-Take you time and look out for all signs of nature on your street, look for plants and bugs, collect samples (but not from a neighbours garden!) and talk about what you find.
+Take your time and look out for all signs of nature on your street, look for plants and bugs, collect samples (but not from a neighbor's garden!) and talk about what you find.

-Ice cooking is always a favourite with my son and his friends.
-Supply them with some different sized bowls and jugs and kitchen utensils.
-A big bowl of ice and a jug of water and they will cook to their hearts content, practicing all those handy skills such as pouring and scooping whilst they are at it.
+Ice cooking is always a favorite with my son and his friends.
+Supply them with some different-sized bowls and jugs and kitchen utensils.
+A big bowl of ice and a jug of water and they will cook to their heart's content, practicing all those handy skills such as pouring and scooping whilst they are at it.

 An obvious one here is making mud pies, hours can fly by when making a cake shop full of mud pies and cakes.

-Getting the child involved with the gardening, from planting seeds to pulling weeds and of course harvesting the fruit of your labours.
+Getting the child involved with gardening, from planting seeds to pulling weeds and of course, harvesting the fruit of your labors.

 Cooking!
-There is nothing quite like coking on an open fire, there are many simple camp recipes you can try, of course s'mores will always be the favourite.
+There is nothing quite like cooking on an open fire, there are many simple camp recipes you can try, and of course, s'mores will always be the favorite.

 Outside is a great place for sensory exploration.
 If you have a herb garden, take a few leaves and ask the child to smell one then go and find the plant it came from, without looking at the leaf that they are smelling.

-Free play with rocks, stones, small branches and shells are also lovely ways to incorporate the senses.
+Free play with rocks, stones, small branches, and shells is also a lovely way to incorporate the senses.

-Ice digging is a favourite here, freeze several small objects in a plastic container and let the kids dig them out.
-You can add clues in mini ziploc bags or freeze and box inside a box for children who want something more challenging
+Ice digging is a favorite here, freeze several small objects in a plastic container and let the kids dig them out.
+You can add clues in mini Ziploc bags or freeze and box inside a box for children who want something more challenging

 Math and Science